Last Updated on March 29, 2023 by Mark Ferguson

-Finding a real estate agent is not difficult, but finding a great real estate agent takes much more work.
+Finding a real estate agent is not difficult, but if you want to find a great real estate agent, it takes a lot more effort.
 The difference between a mediocre agent and a great agent can mean thousands or tens of thousands of dollars to a buyer or seller.
 While it may not seem like real estate agents do much, real estate is a very complicated business.
 Experience and knowledge can make a huge difference in selling a house for the most money, finding the right house to buy, or getting a great deal for an investor.
 In fact, investors may want a different type of agent than would a regular buyer or seller.

 How can a real estate agent help a buyer?

 Most buyers do not know exactly how the house-buying process works.
 A lot must happen in order to purchase a home:

 - The buyer must get a loan.

 - The buyer needs to write an offer and negotiate.

 - The buyer needs to complete an inspection.

 - The buyer needs to complete the loan process.

 - The buyer needs to avoid doing anything to mess up the deal, like buy a car right before closing.

 A real estate agent can help with all of these aspects, and the great thing for buyers is the seller usually pays for their agent!
 If an agent messes up one thing, it can cause the whole deal to fall apart and cost the buyer or seller a lot of money.